sourcehut-mirrors/drewdevault.com/content/blog/2025-06-09-Unionize-or-die.md

 Tech workers have long resisted the suggestion that we should be organized into unions.
-The topic is consistently met with a cold reception by tech workers when it is raised, and no big tech labor is meaningful organized.
+The topic is consistently met with a cold reception by tech workers when it is raised, and no big tech workforce is meaningfully organized.
 This is a fatal mistake -- and I don't mean "fatal" in the figurative sense.
 Tech workers, it's time for you to unionize, and strike, or you and your loved ones are literally going to die.

 In this article I will justify this statement and show that it is clearly not hyperbolic.
 I will explain exactly what you need to do, and how organized labor